 Many employers will want employees who have mastered standard office software such as Word, Publisher and Excel.
 Office of Sustainability occasionally offers training sessions to its students so as to improve their knowledge base.
 The Tri-County Adult Career Center in Nelsonville, Ohio is an exceptional resource for skill development.
 Their friendly staff prepared these "cheat sheets" on Publisher 2010 and Excel 2010.

-***OoS Staff: Once you have completed any of the available opportunities, email our Professional Development Coordinator to notify the OoS of your work and to ask for further guidance if interested.
+OoS Staff: Once you have completed any of the available opportunities, please email our professional development coordinator to notify the OoS of your work and to ask for further guidance if interested.

-***If you need to download and edit any of these documents, they are all found in our Yammer files.
+If you need to download and edit any of these documents, they can be found in our Yammer files.